Should you eat nuts on keto? What nuts are lowest in carbs?

 Make sure that you’re consuming pure peanut butter that contains no added sugar or other vegetable oils, always check the label when buying it.
 Alternatively, you can make your own keto peanut butter from home.

 If the amounts of nuts that you are consuming are properly measured and logged, they should not have an adverse effect on your keto weight loss.

 However, as discussed above, it is extremely easy to eat too much of them.
-If you tend to get easily carried away when eating roasted and salted nuts, try eating them raw as they’ll feel more satisfying and it’s a little bit more difficult to overeat them.
+If you tend to get easily carried away when eating roasted and salted nuts, try eating these low carb nuts raw as they’ll feel more satisfying and it’s a little bit more difficult to overeat them.